 The key was to ask soft questions: Where are you from?
 How old are you?
 Do you have any kids?
 What do you look like?
 Even, Tell me a story.

 These interactions were not actionable queries, and thus triggered purely conversational responses that revealed the “personality” that the bots’ creators had designed.

 I recorded a video interview with each voice assistant and handed these over to a number of illustrators commissioned via the social gig site Fiverr.
 While a few of the artists had previous exposure to the bots, I was able to source English-speaking international artists in markets where Alexa and/or Siri were not available.
 Countries of origin included Indonesia, Pakistan, Ukraine, Venezuela, the Philippines, and the US.
 For many of them, my videos were their first meaningful exposure.

 Here are the images that came back:

 Gender came through clearly, but I would also argue that none of the illustrations depict a person of color.
 Whether they were intentionally designed that way is not the issue.
 If users perceive the bots this way, what kind of cultural pressures are they carrying into the home?

-None of the illustrations depict a person of color…If users perceive the bots this way, what kind of cultural pressures are they carrying into the home?
 It’s something I think about a lot as a first-generation American who has worked in and around tech throughout my career.
 On my father’s side, I’m the second US-born family member, and on my mom’s side, I’m the first.
 I grew up in a diverse community, and the tapestry of cultures I experienced was simply normal, everyday life.